JGrotex/tci-extensions/extensions/Scripting/readme.md

 - Output                string

 ### GOlang Execution
-Sample of dynamic GOlang exection, the script is loaded on the fly from any URL.
+Sample of dynamic GOlang execution, the script is loaded on the fly from any URL.
 So it can be changed at any time without any redeployment, etc.

 <b>Warning:</b> not working in TCI, yet!
 This is because Golpal needs a temp.
 Folder, and TCI does not allow that.
-Similar Implemenation shoud work in Flogo without any Issues.
+Similar Implementation should work in Flogo without any Issues.

 Input
 - Input                 string (replaces {input} inside the script)